-After starting its collection with limited resources, the Library received a major donation in 1937 from Judge Henri Fromageot (France), a Member of the Permanent Court of International Justice from 1929 to 1945, who bequeathed his private library containing many rare and precious works.
+After starting its collection with limited resources, the Library received a major donation in 1937 from Judge Henri Fromageot (France), a Member of the Permanent Court of International Justice from 1929 to 1945, who bequeathed his private library containing many rare and valuable works.

 Since its creation, the Library’s collection has expanded considerably and now contains some 60,000 volumes (more than 30,000 titles).